What's New!

 the Longobards reached again the gates of Rome and according to the tradition Gregory confronted

-the Longobard king Agilulf on St. Peter's steps and convinced him to retreat.
+the Longobard king Agilulf on the steps of S. Pietro and convinced him to retreat.
 As a matter of fact it is more likely

-that Gregory, who belonged to a wealthy family, paid for the siege to be ended.
+that Gregory, who belonged to gens Anicia a wealthy Roman family, paid for the siege to be ended.

 With the help of Theodolinda, wife of two consecutive Longobard kings, Gregory favoured